Skadden, Arps, Slate, Meagher & Flom

-Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates is an American multinational law firm headquartered in New York City.
-Founded in 1948, the firm consistently ranks among the top U.S. law firms by revenue.
-The company is known for its work on company mergers and takeovers.
+Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates (known as Skadden) is an American multinational law firm headquartered in New York City.
+The firm comprises approximately 1,800 lawyers and is the fourth highest grossing law firm in the United States.

 History

-The firm was founded in 1948 in New York by Marshall Skadden, John Slate and Les Arps.
-In 1959 William Meagher joined the firm and Elizabeth Head, the firm's first female attorney, was hired.
-In 1960 the firm's name became Skadden, Arps, Slate, Meagher & Flom.
-In 1961 Peter Mullen, who later served as Skadden's first executive partner, joined the firm.
+The firm was founded in 1948 in New York by Marshall Skadden, John Slate, and Les Arps.
+The same year, Joseph Flom was hired as the firm's first associate.
+In 1959, William R. Meagher joined the firm and its first female attorney, Elizabeth Head, was hired.
+In 1960, the firm's name became Skadden, Arps, Slate, Meagher & Flom.

-In 1973 the firm opened its second office, in Boston.
-In 1981 Peggy L. Kerr became Skadden's first female partner.
-In 1985 Skadden was ranked as one of the three largest law firms in the United States.
+In 1973, the firm opened its second office in Boston.
+In 1981, Peggy L. Kerr became the first woman to become a partner at Skadden.